Renn Madeleine Bibeau

 Nico Stephenson is a cellist and music educator based in Vancouver, BC.
 He completed his Bachelor’s degree in cello performance at the University of Montreal under prof. Johanne Perron, and received his Bachelor of Education from Simon Fraser University.
 Nico teaches at Saint James Music Academy, a music school for disadvantaged youth, and at other schools in the Vancouver School Board and New Westminster School District.
 Nico has been mentored by, and collaborated with, a variety of pop, folk, and jazz musicians, resulting in a versatile and open-minded perspective on music making.
 He has performed extensively in North America and Europe, including the Chan Centre in Vancouver, Koerner Hall in Toronto, the National Arts Centre in Ottawa, and the Maison Symphonique in Montreal, as well as various festivals across the globe.

-Ellen is a member of the Yukon Registered Music Teachers Association.
-She has taught piano and voice in her private studio for five years.
-Ellen believes in the importance of music in every person’s life, and teaching children music at a young age so they can have the gift of music for their rest of their lives.
+Yukon Summer Music Camp is where Ellen got her start in music, and she is so excited to offer these classes to young new musicians.
+Ellen believes in the importance of music in every person’s life, and teaching children music at a young age so they can have the gift of music for the rest of their lives.

 Years Experience: 7